Halomaple/blog/README.md

-Halomaple's blog using Git pages, Jekyll and Jacman
+Halomaple's blog using GitHub Pages, Jekyll and Jacman